DilshaMujeeb/CXO_BRANDING-documentation/README.md

 RESTful APIs: Implemented to facilitate communication between the frontend and backend, RESTful APIs adhere to the principles of Representational State Transfer (REST), offering a standardized and scalable approach for designing web services.
 These APIs define various endpoints for different functionalities within the platform, such as user authentication, resume refinement, website development, and networking opportunities.

-## Architecture

-Include an architecture diagram or description of how the frontend and backend interact.

 ## Setup Instructions